How We’d Like to Make Decisions: Rationally

 Before I summarize and expand on the WRAP solutions in a following article, I will first explore in more detail those four villains.
 In fact, there are many more than four enemies of rational decision making.
 If we look up “list of cognitive biases” on Wikipedia, we’ll find a list of 109 “Decision-making, belief, and behavioral biases”—obviously a bit overwhelming and not so practical!
 However, deepening our understanding of the more influential and subtly irrational ways of thinking will better prepare ourselves to effectively use techniques such as described in Decisive.
 Therefore, using the organizing frame of the four villains—narrow framing, confirmation bias, short-term emotion, and overconfidence– I will illustrate 18 aspects, or related biases, of these villains.
 For each item, I provide a definition and example, many of which come from the Nobel Prize-winning founder of behavioral economics, Daniel Kahneman.

 His book Thinking, Fast and Slow takes a deep dive into the mind, with many surprising, counter-intuitive scenarios illustrating how wonderfully strange is our thinking process.
 In the information-packed 500+ pages are dozens of ground-breaking ideas that have shaken our understanding of the world, two of which stand out in their influence on decision-making.
 The first is how our minds so often fill in for missing information.
 Out of millions of bytes of information that continuously flood our senses, our brain (which Kahneman divides into the fast thinking, reactive “system 1” and the slower, more analytical “system 2”) can only process so much information at a time.
 It creates shortcuts and other ways of dealing with information.
 We want a coherent view of the world, and sometimes those shortcuts make stories to provide that coherency.
 Often the details, usually provided from our previous experiences, are accurate…but not always, leading to irrationalities.
 A second major finding of Kahneman and his deceased research partner Amos Tversky is that people experience the prospect of a loss or of a gain differently.
-In fact, they feel the of a potential loss about twice as intensely as the pleasure of a potential gain.
-The urge to avoid exerts a strong influence on decision-making, and not always to our rational benefit.
+In fact, they feel the pain of a potential loss about twice as intensely as the pleasure of a potential gain.
+The urge to avoid pain exerts a strong influence on decision-making, and not always to our rational benefit.

 With that broad-brush background in mind, here are the 18 ways to make bad decisions grouped by villains: